viccon/sturdyc/README.md

 }
 ```

-and wrap the actual lines that retrieves the data in a function, and then hand
+and wrap the lines of code that retrieves the data in a function, and then hand
 that over to our cache client:

 ```go